 Welcome to my scratch of virtual land.
-Here you'll find my creative work, random thoughts, immersive travel narratives, essays on the writing craft, and other uber-nifty™ stuff.
+Here you'll find travel tips, travel narratives, destination explorations, and much more.
 To stay in the loop, join my crew by filling out the form below.

 Lillie McFerrin’s “Five Sentence Fiction” project is a stellar weekly writing prompt.
 It’s been months since I’ve done one of these, so I’m thrilled to be back in the flow.
 Here goes.